-The December 2021A Bonds are not subject to optional redemption prior to maturity.
-The December 2021B Bonds are subject to redemption prior to maturity, at the option of the State on any date on or after December 1, 2031.
+The Bonds maturing on or after March 1, 20\\, are subject to redemption prior to maturity, at the option of the State on any date on or after \\\\\.

-The December 2021B Bonds are subject to such redemption in whole or in part, and if in part, from such maturities as shall be selected by the State, less than all of the December 2021B Bonds of a single maturity to be selected as described under "-Redemption Procedure" below, in integral multiples of \$5,000, at a redemption price equal to 100% of the principal amount of the December

-2021B Bonds to be redeemed, plus accrued and unpaid interest on the December 2021B Bonds to be redeemed to the redemption date.
+The Bonds are subject to such redemption in whole or in part, and if in part, from such maturities as shall be selected by the State, less than all of the Bonds of a single maturity to be selected as described under "-Redemption Procedure" below, in integral multiples of \$5,000, at a redemption price equal to 100% of the principal amount of the Bonds to be redeemed, plus accrued and unpaid interest on the Bonds to be redeemed to the redemption date.